Mathisgdi/API_Restaurant/README.md

 #### Categories

 - `GET /categories`: Retrieve all categories.
+- `GET /categories?parameters`: Retrieve all categories that match the specified parameters.
+The parameters are the attributes of the table categories.An exemple is http://localhost:3000/categories?parameters=price=14.99.
 - `GET /categories/:id`: Retrieve a category by its ID.
 - `POST /categories`: Create a new category.
 - `PUT /categories/:id`: Update an existing category.